bjrnt/alfred-project-manager/README.md

 - `cmd`: open the project in iTerm
 - `ctrl`: open the project's repo

-You can change which applications are used to open the project inside the workflow.
+You can change the modifier and application combinations in Alfred's workflow settings window.

 ## Maintenance

 ### Issues and Feature Requests

-Feel free to open an issue for the project if you have encountered a problem or have a feature request for the plugin.
+Feel free to open an issue for the project if you have encountered a problem or have a feature request for the workflow.

 ### Building